usethesource/rascal-website/release-notes/rascal-0-40-x-release-notes.md

 * `mvn:///path/inside/m2/repository/jarFile.jar` for exploring the mvn repository from its root.
 If `maven.repo.local` is set, then that is the root of the M2 repository.
 Otherwise if `~/m2/.repository` exists (in the users ome directory) then that is used.
 Otherwise `mvn` is executed with `-Dexpression=settings.localRepository` to extract the setting from the current `pom.xml` file.
 This is _not_ the official order as `mvn` resolves these configuration options; but it was chosen for the sake of efficiency.

 A great deal of tests were fixed, enhanced or extended as a side-effect of the compiler project.
+Another visible aspect of the progress of the compiler is that now all Rascal runtime values (from vallang and beyond) now support `getFingerprint()` methods which help in optimizing patter matching and dispatch in generated code by the compiler.
+These  methods' return values have become a strict contract for future implementations of Rascal values, including parse trees and reified types and first-class functions.

 The following issues were solved:
 * string `visit` with unicode characters had a bug
+* `util::ShellExec` had some IO synchronization issues which were resolved.
+* The JUnit test runners report exceptions better now.
+* The broken and unused `stdout://` and `stdin://` resolvers were removed.
+* The `IO::watch` functionality was improved for logical source locations.
+However the system is still too slow on Mac to work effectively in an interactive development environment.
-*
+* TODO

 Standard library maintenance:
 * Accurate and correct parsers of Windows and Unix file paths were added to the standard library.
+This includes a new `unc://` resolver to accurately represent the semantics of UNC paths, and `cwddrive://` which can represent the current working directory on a given drive letter on Windows.
 * `HTMLElement(loc src = |unknown:///|)` was added to position every tag from start to end via the `src` attribute.
 * The documentation strings were ported from `@doc{ }` notation to `@synopsis{..}, @description{..}, @examples{..}, @benefits{..}, @pitfalls{..}` separate tags.
 * The `@deprecated{..}` tag is now also used during API documentation generation.
 It is rendered between the synsopsis and the declaration signature.